MikuMikuShaders/FilmGrain/README.md

 Effect Params:
 -----------
-* `FilmGrain` - Controls how much intensity that add noise on the screen.
+* `FilmGrain` - Controls how much intensity that adding noise on the screen.
 * `FilmLineX` - Add scan line on the X-axis of the whole screen
 * `FilmLineFadeX` - Controls how much transparency that blending scan line with texture of the whole screen
 * `FilmLineY` - Add scan line on the Y-axis of the whole screen